China's Navy seizes American underwater drone in South China Sea

 Controlling shareholder Sumner Redstone will step down from the Viacom board of directors after the company's annual meeting in February, according to a company filing on Friday.

-WASHINGTON A Chinese Navy warship has seized an underwater drone deployed by an American oceanographic vessel in international waters in the South China Sea, triggering a formal demarche from the United States and a demand for its return, a U.S. defense official told Reuters on Friday.
+WASHINGTON A Chinese Navy warship has seized an underwater drone deployed by an American oceanographic vessel in international waters in the South China Sea, triggering a formal diplomatic protest

+from the United States and a demand for its return, a U.S. defense official told Reuters on Friday.

-The incident -- the first of its kind in recent memory -- took place on Dec.
-15 northwest of Subic Bay just as the USNS Bowditch, an oceanographic survey ship, was about to retrieve the unmanned, underwater vehicle (UUV), the official said, speaking on condition of anonymity.
+The incident, the first of its kind in recent memory, took place on Dec.
+15 northwest of Subic Bay off the Philippines just as the USNS Bowditch, an oceanographic survey ship, was about to retrieve the unmanned, underwater vehicle (UUV), the official said, speaking on condition of anonymity.

-(This story has been refiled to correct first paragraph to say 'formal' demarche, not 'former')
+"The UUV was lawfully conducting a military survey in the waters of the South China Sea," the official said.

+"It's a sovereign immune vessel, clearly marked in English not to be removed from the water - that it was U.S. property."

+The United States issued the formal demarche, as such protests are known, through diplomatic channels and included a demand that China immediately return the underwater drone.

+The Chinese have acknowledged the demarche but not responded to it, the official added.

-(Reporting by Phil Stewart; Editing by Chizu Nomiyama)
+(Reporting by Phil Stewart; Editing by Chizu Nomiyama and James Dalgleish)

 Controlling shareholder Sumner Redstone will step down from the Viacom board of directors after the company's annual meeting in February, according to a company filing on Friday.